rstemmer/musicdb/docs/source/webui/websockets.rst

 The following functions implement the Watchdog.
 They are used internal by the socket object as shown in the figure above.
-Usualy they need not to be called from the user of the *musicdb.js* file.
+Usually they need not to be called from the user of the *musicdb.js* file.

 .. js:autofunction:: MDB_WebsocketWatchdog